Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 South Korea adds a different kind of strength.

-It provides a current official institutional evidence point through the Korean Sign Language Nuri Dictionary, showing that SignWriting already appears inside public dictionary infrastructure connected to a national-language institution.
+It provides a current official institutional evidence point through the Korean Sign Language Nuri Dictionary, showing that SignWriting already appears inside public dictionary infrastructure connected to a national-language institution, as documented in the Evidence and Adoption series.

 That matters because it gives the infrastructure case a real evidence base: